 Social Media’s Dominance in Today’s Society

-Its dominance has expanded beyond traditional social usage in recent years with many companies and organisations marketing themselves through it and their work.
-This extra platform opens up additional avenues which can be explored, exploited and used for massive gains in terms of business.
+Its dominance has expanded beyond traditional social usage in recent years with many companies and organizations marketing themselves through it and their work.
+This extra platform opens up additional avenues that can be explored, exploited, and used for massive gains in terms of business.